Table of Contents

 - Create advanced KPIs by linking multiple datasets across business functions

-According to a study, Power BI is extensively utilized across various industries, with significant adoption rates in manufacturing (58% for cloud BI), business services (50%), financial services (50%), technology (46%), and education (40%).
+According to a study, Power BI adoption is strong across industries including manufacturing (58% for cloud BI), business services (50%), financial services (50%), technology (46%), and education (40%).

 Google Analytics provides detailed insights into how users interact with websites, tracking metrics like bounce rate, session duration, conversions, and campaign performance.
 It’s an essential tool for digital marketers.